 - A. Extrajudicial Activities in General.
-A judge shall conduct all of the judge's extra-judicial activities so that they do not: - (1) cast reasonable doubt on the judge's capacity to act impartially as a judge; - (2) demean the judicial office; or - (3) interfere with the proper performance of judicial duties. - B. Avocational Activities.
-A judge is encouraged to speak, write, lecture, teach and participate in other extrajudicial activities concerning non-legal subjects, subject to the requirements of this Code. - C. Governmental, Civic or Charitable Activities.
+A judge shall conduct all of the judge's extra-judicial activities so that they do not: - (1) cast reasonable doubt on the judge's capacity to act impartially as a judge; - (2) undermine the judge's independence, integrity, or impartiality; - (3) demean the judicial office; - (4) interfere with the proper performance of judicial duties;

+- (5) lead to frequent disqualification of the judge; or - (6) appear to a reasonable person to be coercive. - B. Avocational Activities.
+A judge is encouraged to speak, write, lecture, teach and participate in other extrajudicial activities concerning non-legal subjects, subject to the requirements of this Code.

+C. Governmental, Civic or Charitable Activities.

 - (1) A judge shall not appear at a public hearing before, or otherwise consult with, an executive or legislative body or official except on matters concerning the law, the legal system or the administration of justice or except when acting pro se in a matter involving the judge or the judge's interests. - (2) A judge shall not accept appointment to a governmental committee or commission or other governmental position that is concerned with issues of fact or policy on matters other than the improvement of the law, the legal system, the judicial branch, or the administration of justice.
-A judge may, however, represent a country, state or locality on ceremonial occasions or in connection with historical, educational or cultural activities. - (3) A judge may serve as an officer, director, trustee or non-legal advisor of an educational, religious, charitable, fraternal, sororal or civic organization not conducted for profit, subject to the following limitations and the other requirements of this Code. - (a) A judge shall not serve as an officer, director, trustee or non-legal advisor if it is likely that the organization - (i) will be engaged in proceedings that would ordinarily come before the judge, or - (ii) will be engaged frequently in adversary proceedings in the court of which the judge is a member or in any court subject to the appellate jurisdiction of the court of which the judge is a member. - (b) A judge as an officer, director, trustee or non-legal advisor, or as a member or otherwise: - (i) may assist such an organization in planning fund-raising and may participate in the management and investment of the organization's funds, but shall not personally participate in the solicitation of funds or other fund-raising activities, except that a judge may solicit funds from other judges over whom the judge does not exercise supervisory or appellate authority; - (ii) shall not personally participate in membership solicitation if the solicitation might reasonably be perceived as coercive or, except as permitted in Section 5C(3)(b)(i), if the membership solicitation is essentially a fund-raising mechanism; - (iii) shall not use or permit the use of the prestige of judicial office for fundraising or membership solicitation.
+A judge may, however, represent a country, state or locality on ceremonial occasions or in connection with historical, educational or cultural activities. - (3) A judge may serve as an officer, director, trustee or non-legal advisor of an educational, religious, charitable, fraternal, sororal or civic organization not conducted for profit, subject to the following limitations and the other requirements of this Code. - (a) A judge shall not serve as an officer, director, trustee or non-legal advisor if it is likely that the organization - (i) will be engaged in proceedings that would ordinarily come before the judge, or - (ii) will be engaged frequently in adversary proceedings in the court of which the judge is a member or in any court subject to the appellate jurisdiction of the court of which the judge is a member. - (b) A judge as an officer, director, trustee or non-legal advisor, or as a member or otherwise: - (i) may assist such an organization in planning fund-raising and may participate in the management and investment of the organization's funds, but shall not personally or directly participate in the solicitation of funds, except that a judge may solicit funds from other judges over whom the judge does not exercise supervisory or appellate authority;

+- (ii) shall not personally or directly participate in membership solicitation if the solicitation might reasonably be perceived as coercive; - (iii) shall not use or permit the use of the prestige of judicial office for fund-raising or membership solicitation.